corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/network/business-network-membership.md

 ## Installation

 This is an extension for Corda 4.9.
-If you have this version of Corda, you can access the required `.jar` files here:
+If you have this version of Corda, you can access the required JAR files here:

 * [BNE contracts](https://software.r3.com/artifactory/webapp/#/artifacts/browse/tree/General/corda-releases/net/corda/bn/business-networks-contracts/1.1/business-networks-contracts-1.1.jar).
 * [BNE workflows](https://software.r3.com/artifactory/webapp/#/artifacts/browse/tree/General/corda-releases/net/corda/bn/business-networks-workflows/1.1/business-networks-workflows-1.1.jar).